skupperproject/skupper-example-bookinfo/README.md

     skupper connect PVT-to-PUB-connection-token.yaml

-If your console sessions are on different machines, you may need to use `scp` or a similar tool to transfer the token.
+If your console sessions are on different machines, you may need to use `scp` or a similar tool to transfer the token to the system hosting the `bookinfo-pvt` console.

 ### Check the connection